vgs-samples/vgs-checkout-ios-react-native-demo/README.md

 ## VGS Collect iOS SDK - React Native Demo

-> **_NOTE:_** This demo is just an example of how [VGS Checkout iOS SDK](https://github.com/verygoodsecurity/vgs-checkout-ios) can be integrated into your's RN application.
+> **_NOTE:_** This demo is just an example of how [VGS Checkout iOS SDK](https://github.com/verygoodsecurity/vgs-checkout-ios) and [VGS Checkout Android SDK](https://github.com/verygoodsecurity/vgs-checkout-android) can be integrated into your's RN application.
 VGS don't provide RN wrapper for Checkout SDK.

 ## How to run it?